pes2ug23cs130-coder/se_lab_5/reflection.md

 4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?
+Ans:
-Ans:The code quality improved in three major ways:
+The code quality improved in three major ways:
 Robustness: The program is far less likely to crash or behave unexpectedly.
 Fixing the dangerous-default-value bug ensures the logs will be correct.
 Replacing the bare except with except KeyError in remove_item means the program will no longer ignore critical errors (like a KeyboardInterrupt).
 Using with open() for file I/O prevents resource leaks.